 As the night progressed, I felt myself growing taller and taller, filled by my happiness.
 I’m so glad I agreed to go.
 Thanks to my new acquaintances for a lovely evening!

 Drawing #19 created on Doodle Buddy for iPad by Pinger, Inc

-After dinner, a poetry reading.
-Mr. Heaney’s words, already powerful on the page, became all the more beautiful and poignant transformed by his voice.
+He was thoughtful and considered his words as we spoke, and the slow pace was somehow comforting.
+After a formal dinner, the poetry reading.
+Mr. Heaney’s words, already powerful on the page, became even more beautiful and poignant transformed by his voice.

 Created with MyPaint Free by MyMedia

 I attended a lacy event for charity tonight.

 Friends Arlene and Monika recently launched a new business with their lovely lingerie designs front and center.
 The “MARA” line has been profitable since inception.
 Female guests made their selections in Knickers Hyde Park’s dressing rooms as gentlemen chatted over MARA-tinis at the boutique’s makeshift bar.